Barclays' Diamond faces grilling in parliament

-LONDON Bob Diamond squares up to critical British lawmakers on Wednesday, a day after quitting as Barclays' (BARC.L) chief executive over an interest rate rigging scandal, and could drag the Bank of England, government and rival banks deeper into the affair.
+LONDON Bob Diamond squares up to critical British lawmakers on Wednesday, a day after quitting as Barclays' chief executive over the Libor interest rate scandal, potentially dragging the Bank of England, government and rival banks deeper into the affair.

-Diamond abruptly resigned on Tuesday just hours after Bank of England Governor Mervyn King and Financial Services Authority chairman Adair Turner effectively told Barclays Chairman Marcus Agius that the CEO was not the right man to reform the bank's culture after the scandal, people familiar with the matter said.

-Diamond's testimony to a parliamentary inquiry could prove politically explosive; on Tuesday, Barclays published a 2008 internal memo from him that a senior manager understood to mean that the Bank of England and government might approve if they gave artificially low estimates of their borrowing costs at the height of the banking crisis to avoid giving the impression that Britain's banks were in difficulty.
+Diamond's testimony to a parliamentary inquiry could prove politically explosive; on Tuesday, Barclays published a 2008 internal memo from him which fellow managers understood to mean that the Bank of England and government might approve if they manipulated the Libor rate at the height of the banking crisis.

-The estimates are used to compile the London Interbank Offered Rate, or Libor, a global benchmark that underpins financial transactions worth an estimated $360 trillion.

-Barclays, Britain's third-largest bank was fined $453 million for its part in manipulating Libor from 2005 through 2009 and has admitted submitting falsely low estimates from late 2007 to May 2009, while Diamond was its investment banking head.

 The American banker is scheduled to appear before the cross-party Treasury Select Committee at 2 p.m.
 (1300 GMT).

-Though his compatriots across the Atlantic will be celebrating a holiday marking their independence from Britain, Diamond said he "looked forward to fulfilling" his appointment with the parliamentary committee in London, despite having already resigned.
+Though his compatriots across the Atlantic will be celebrating a holiday marking their independence from Britain, Diamond said he "looked forward to fulfilling" his appointment with the parliament in London, despite having already resigned.

-Barclays' defence tactic of claiming official sanction for the period of manipulation covered by the market crisis drew a sceptical response from Britain's finance minister at the time.
+Barclays' defence tactic of claiming official sanction for manipulating a rate at a time of market crisis drew a sceptical response on Tuesday from the man who was British finance minister at the time.
 Alistair Darling said he could not imagine the central bank asking Barclays to take such action and said his department would never "suggest wrongdoing like this".

-Diamond, Agius and Chief Operating Officer Jerry del Missier have all quit this week, although Agius is staying on to lead the search for a new CEO.
+Britain's third-biggest bank was fined nearly half a billion dollars for its part in manipulating a key interest rate, the London Interbank Offered Rate, or Libor, which underpins financial transactions worth an estimated $360 trillion.

+Diamond is the third senior Barclays official to quit over the affair this week, following fines the bank agreed to pay last week of $453 million to British and U.S. authorities.

-The bank said in documents released ahead of Diamond's appearance that it was "ironic" that there had been such an intense focus on it alone, as it was the only bank to have settled with authorities after its "exceptional level of cooperation" over the global Libor investigation.
+Barclays said in its submission that it was "ironic" that there had been such an intense focus on it alone, because the company had been the first to settle with authorities over Libor in the midst of a global investigation of the banking industry.

-By 0850 GMT Barclays shares were down 1.3 percent, in line with a weaker European bank index.

-"They were the first to receive the fine, so there is this rush to blame Barclays, but all the banks being investigated could be culpable," said an investor in the bank who asked not to be named.

 BANKING SCANDALS